ymyke/cardio/README.md

 # Low Prio Ideas

+- Instead of picking random cards from the player's collection to compile the deck, maybe the player can choose which cards from her collection to start a run with.
+  Choosing could be based on a pure number of cards basis.
+Or based on points (and maybe also gems and spirits).
+Or based on a combination of both.
+- Some kind of main menu?
+  - Add a way to create a new game.
+  - Add a way to set a player name when a new game gets created.
+  - Add a way to set a seed.
 - Add a quick "FIGHT!" splash screen before a fight?
 (Maybe after the initial grid has been set up?)
 - Maybe NoLocations can have minor "on the way" events?
 I.e., gain/lose some gems, ...?